One of my favourite things to do is visit vegan restaurants in Cape Town and around the world.

 With all the vegan options on this list, it might be overwhelming deciding where to go first.
 I recommend starting your vegan gastronomy journey at Plant Cafe.
-Situated in Observatory and the CBD, Plant is a 100% gourmet vegan restaurant that is proving how strong the demand is for delicious plant-based meals in Cape Town.
+Situated in Observatory and the CBD, Plant is a 100% gourmet vegan restaurant in Cape Town proving how strong the demand is for delicious plant-based meals.

 It’s also no surprise that this little eatery has been ranked by American Express Essentials as one of the best vegan restaurants in the world!